A Detroit Anthology

 A wide-ranging and diverse portrait of a city, perfect for those who want to get to know Detroit for the first time or for those native Detroiters who want a more candid look at the city they call home.

-Anna Clark is the author of The Poisoned City: Flint's Water and an American Urban Tragedy.
+Anna Clark is the author of The Poisoned City: Flint's Water and the American Urban Tragedy.
 Her writing has appeared in The New York Times, The New Republic, The American Prospect, Grantland, NBCNews.com, the Columbia Journalism Review.

 More praise for A Detroit Anthology: